Best Games With SLI Support

 Call of Duty Infinite Warfare

-Another online shooter that doesn’t get better with more GPUs.
-The results aren’t nearly as bad as they are in Rainbow Six Siege, but the FPS drop is still enough to discourage any gamer.
+Another online shooter that doesn’t improve with more GPUs.
+The results aren’t nearly as bad as they are in Rainbow Six Siege, but the frame rate drop is still enough to discourage any gamer.

 Resident Evil 7